JIC1444/U-Net-Lumbar-Degeneration-Classification/README.md

 This project has increased my knowledge of computer vision and these models and ideas I have learnt through the project have wide applications in research and industry, for example - self-driving cars.

-Further work may include:
+Further work:
-- Improving the quality of the segmentation masks of the sagittal T1 and T2 MRI scans.
-Either by hand or using more data and a better pretrained U-Net.
+- Improving the quality and the quantity of the segmentation masks of the sagittal T1 and T2 MRI scans.
+Ideally with a better trained U-Net or even an nnU-Net, since only about a third of the sagittal MRIs made it through the algorithmic segmentation process.
-- If a suitable dataset for axial T2 images becomes available, performance on this pipeline will likely skyrocket.
+- If a suitable dataset for axial T2 images becomes available, performance on this pipeline will certainly lead to massive gains in predictive power.